hieuvp/learning-python/lambda-functions/README.md

 # Lambda Functions

+> A lambda function is a small anonymous function.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->